Conscientia-Lumina/admin-dash-template/docs/api-integration.md

 # API Integration Guide
 {: .no_toc }

-Learn how to integrate Gentelella Admin Template with backend APIs and external services {: .fs-6 .fw-300 }
+Learn how to integrate Admin Dash Template with backend APIs and external services {: .fs-6 .fw-300 }

 ## Table of contents